NathanJargon/EXPENSEPal/README.md

-# Personal Finance Tracker
+# ExpensePal

 ## Overview

-The Personal Finance Tracker is a comprehensive web application designed to assist users in managing their expenses and gaining insights into their financial habits.
+ExpensePal is a comprehensive web application designed to assist users in managing their expenses and gaining insights into their financial habits.
 The application integrates both front-end and back-end functionalities, utilizes Firebase for authentication, and employs a simple yet effective user interface.

 ## Features